Robert Forster

 Robert Wallace Foster Jr. (July 13, 1941 – October 11, 2019), known professionally as Robert Forster, was an American actor.
 He made his screen debut as Private L.G.
-Williams in John Huston's Reflections in a Golden Eye (1967), followed by a starring role as news reporter John Casellis in the landmark New Hollywood film Medium Cool (1969).
+Williams in John Huston's Reflections in a Golden Eye (1967), followed by a starring role as news reporter John Cassellis in the landmark New Hollywood film Medium Cool (1969).
 For his portrayal of bail bondsman Max Cherry in Quentin Tarantino's Jackie Brown (1997), he was nominated for the Academy Award for Best Supporting Actor.

 Forster played a variety of both leading and supporting roles in over 100 films, including Captain Dan Holland in The Black Hole (1979), Detective David Madison in Alligator (1980), Abdul Rafai in The Delta Force (1986), Colonel Partington in Me, Myself & Irene (2000), Scott Thorson in The Descendants (2011), General Edward Clegg in Olympus Has Fallen (2013) and its sequel London Has Fallen (2016), Norbert Everhardt in What They Had (2018), and Sheriff Hadley in The Wolf of Snow Hollow (2020).

 He also had prominent roles in television series such as Banyon (1971–73), Nakia (1974), Karen Sisco (2003–04), Heroes (2007–08), Twin Peaks: The Return (2017) and the Breaking Bad episode "Granite State" as Ed "The Disappearer" Galbraith, for which he won the Saturn Award for Best Guest Starring Role on Television.
 He reprised the role in the film El Camino: A Breaking Bad Movie (2019) and Better Call Saul (2020).

 Early life

 Forster was born and raised in Rochester, New York.
 His mother was Italian American, while his father was of English and Irish descent.
-He earned a Bachelor's Degree in Psychology from the University of Rochester.
+He earned a bachelor's degree in psychology from the University of Rochester.
 He performed in a number of plays in college, and decided to become an actor.

-Forster added an "R" to his surname as there was another member of the Screen Actors Guild named Robert Foster.
+Forster added another "R" to his surname as there was another member of the Screen Actors Guild named Robert Foster.